F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 ```cpp
 std::variant<int, double> v;
 ```
 The `std::variant` can store any of the types specified in the template parameters.

+The **type** of the stored value can be obtained using:
+- [`std::holds_alternative`](https://en.cppreference.com/w/cpp/utility/variant/holds_alternative) method that returns a boolean value if the variant stores the type specified in the template parameter or
+- [`std::variant::index`](https://en.cppreference.com/w/cpp/utility/variant/index) method that returns the index of the stored value.

-The type of the stored value can be obtained using the `std::variant::index` method.
-The value can be accessed using the `std::get_if` method, which returns a pointer to the stored value.
+The **value** can be accessed using the `std::get_if` method, which returns a pointer to the stored value.
 Example:
 ```cpp
 std::variant<int, double> v = 1;
 std::cout << v.index() << std::endl; // prints 0
 std::cout << *std::get_if<int>(&v) << std::endl; // prints 1
 ```

-A realy usefull feature of `std::variant` is the `std::visit` method, which allows us to call a function on the stored value.
+A really usefull feature of `std::variant` is the `std::visit` method, which allows us to call a function on the stored value.
 The function is selected based on the type of the stored value.
 Example:
 ```cpp
 std::variant<int, double> v = 1;
 std::visit([](auto&& arg) { std::cout << arg << std::endl; }, v); // prints 1